 All room and Meal Plan credits and charge adjustments are posted to the student’s account held in the Billing and Receivables Office.

 If a disaster, fire, act of God or other contingency beyond the control of the University shall prevent performance by the University, refunds will be made on the basis of prorating the balance of the room and board payment made by the student.

 IX.
 RELEASE AND/OR DEVIATION FROM CONTRACT

 Any requests for deviations from this Contract must be submitted in writing to the Associate Vice President of Student Services (UHDS) or his/her designee.

 IF A PETITION FOR RELEASE FROM THE CONTRACT IS SUBMITTED AND A RELEASE IS GRANTED, THE STUDENT MAY BE ASSESSED A CONTRACT LIQUIDATION FEE AND WILL FORFEIT ALL APPLICABLE NON-REFUNDABLE FEES.
 In all instances the decision regarding whether or not a Petition for Contract release is granted and a Contract liquidation fee assessed will rest with the Associate Vice President of Student Services (UHDS) or his/her designee.
 Petition Forms may be obtained by contacting the University Housing and Dining Services Office in Seal Hall.

 Requests for Contract termination will be granted in case of withdrawal from the University or recommendations resulting from disciplinary actions and credits applied according to the provisions herein stated.

 The University may terminate this Contract and take possession of the room at any time for violation of the provisions herein, for violations of any University regulations, for health or social reasons or for any other reasons deemed sufficient by the University.* The University may take immediate possession of the room after the occupant's withdrawal from the University.

-*See Section VIII, Cancellation and Refunds
+*See Section VIII, Cancellation, Check-out and Refunds